Academic flexibility and attendance guidance

 Early travel for a break

-Mid-term evening exam policy
+Evening midterm exam policy

 Fall and Spring term final exam policy

-Summer final exams
+Summer session final exams

 Summer mid-session exams are typically held during the scheduled class period.
 Final exams are held at the last class meeting unless otherwise announced by the instructor.